AstunTechnology/Loader/readme.markdown

   * *Linux* users see [GDAL Downloads](http://trac.osgeo.org/gdal/wiki/DownloadingGdalBinaries).

 * Python 2.5 or 3
   * Python 2.5 or above (including 3) is required.
 Most modern *Linux* operating systems will already have 2.5 or above. *Windows* users can download Python from the [Python Downloads page](http://www.python.org/download/releases/).
+  * Python lxml module for parsing and manipulating XML, Windows users can download from the [lxml project page](http://pypi.python.org/pypi/lxml/2.3/), *Linux* users can usually install via their package manager (Ubuntu users would use: `sudo apt-get install python-lxml`)

+Further install details are available on the [project wiki](https://github.com/AstunTechnology/Loader/wiki)

 ## Usage ##